Princess Grace Film Awards

 These grants will be made in accordance with the student’s thesis project budget; no administrative charges, overhead or indirect costs incurred by the school may be charged against the grant.
 Should funding be awarded, acknowledgement of winning a Princess Grace Award, including the Princess Grace Awards logo, must appear in film credits/any related materials, and a copy of the completed film must be sent to the Foundation.

-NEW in 2018, PGF-USA is pleased to offer the Stephen Hillenburg Animation Scholarship, created specifically to fund an animation artist.
+PGF-USA is pleased to offer the Stephen Hillenburg Animation Scholarship, created specifically to fund an animation artist.
 Schools invited to apply may nominate one undergraduate and one graduate student for a Stephen Hillenburg Animation Scholarship separately from (and in addition to) the Princess Grace Film Scholarship.
 Please note animators can be nominated in either category and do not need to only apply in the Stephen Hillenburg Animation Scholarship category.

 Required from Nominee: